StarkDroid/kmp-winget/README.md

 - Light/dark mode toggle
 - List all the installed apps
-- Display number of apps
+- Displays the number of apps
 - Shows installed version of the app
 - Shows available updates for an app
 - One click solution to disc cleanup